Najmul190/Discord-Webhook-Tool/README.md

 ```
 > Use as you wish!

+**OR**

+> Head over to [https://replit.com/@Najmul190/Discord-Webhooks-Tool](https://replit.com/@Najmul190/Discord-Webhooks-Tool) to use it with no installation required, on browser.
+This even works on phone!

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.